xavierrobertsgaal/cogsci-23-computational-culture/README.md

-# cogsci_2023_computational_principles_cultural_learning
+# Computational principles underpinning the evolution of cultural learning mechanisms

-Code and data to reproduce "Computational principles underpinning the evolution of cultural learning mechanisms"
+Code and data to reproduce simulation results from the paper, "Computational principles underpinning the evolution of cultural learning mechanisms", accepted at CogSci 2023.